-Boston Properties Limited Partnership is the entity through which Boston Properties, Inc., a fully integrated self-administered and self-managed real estate investment trust, or "REIT," and one of the largest owners and developers of Class A office properties in the United States, conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+We are a fully integrated self-administered and self-managed REIT and one of the largest owners and developers of Class A office properties in the United States.
 Our properties are concentrated in five markets-Boston, midtown Manhattan, Washington, D.C., San Francisco and Princeton, NJ.
 We generate revenue and cash primarily by leasing our Class A office space to our tenants.
 Factors we consider when we lease space include the creditworthiness of the tenant, the length of the lease, the rental rate to be paid, the costs of tenant improvements, current and anticipated operating costs and real estate taxes, our current and anticipated vacancy, current and anticipated future demand for office space generally and general economic factors.
 We also generate cash through the sale of assets, which may be either non-core assets that have limited growth potential or core assets that command premiums from real estate investors.